paigeweber13/fine-hardware-visualization/README.md

    - [ ] look at newest data to analyze how bottleneck for convolution changes as n*m and k change
  - [x] add geometric mean to performance monitor
+ - [ ] new per_thread_results seems to be small on events.
+   - [ ] also, it reports stuff for threads that I don't have???
+Like thread 11

 Goal for end of semester: have good measurements that show that the bottleneck changes as you adjust the parameters